-Medium-duty Class 3 through Class 7 trucks are available with two very different brake systems: hydraulic or air brakes, which adds complexity to the truck specification process.
+Medium-duty Class 3 through Class 7 work trucks are available with two very different brake systems: hydraulic brakes or air brakes, which adds complexity to the truck specification process.

-An overview of the available brake systems - how they work, the appropriate vehicle size and application for each, and other considerations - to guide the brake selection process is provided.
+An overview of the available truck brake systems - how they work, the appropriate vehicle size and application, and other considerations - is provided to guide the brake selection process.

 "The technology [for hydraulic brakes] is very similar to that used by passenger cars," said Tony Moore, director, brake and safety systems for Mechatronics Engineering of Daimler Trucks North America (the parent company of Freightliner Trucks).
 "The difference is that the components are much larger to handle the higher weight ratings."

 Why do trucks use hydraulic brakes?
 It's all about truck size.
 A maximum gross vehicle weight rating (GVWR) of 33,000 pounds.
 In most cases, hydraulic brakes are used on trucks up to 26,000-pounds GVWR.

 Top Applications for Hydraulic Brakes

 "We recommend using hydraulic brakes in lighter GVWRs where the duty cycle is not too severe," Moore advised.
 "Applications, such as van delivery trucks, are a good example of recommended hydraulic brake application.
 Hydraulic brakes do very well in stop-and-go applications where the vehicle speed is not too great.
 One problem with hydraulic brakes is that they are sometimes pushed beyond their capacity, resulting in greatly reduced performance."

 Todd Kaufman, F-Series chassis cab marketing manager for Ford Motor Company, draws the line between hydraulic and air brakes based on a truck's duty cycle, stops per day, and payload requirements.